Cal Harris (engineer): Biography

 Cal Harris Sr. was born on August 9, 1941, in Marshall, Michigan.
-He began his musical career at Gold Star Records, as in intern for The Beach Boys.
-His work for at Gold Star Records gained him the recognition to get hired by Motown Records in the late 1960s.
+He began his musical career at Gold Star Studios in Los Angeles, as an intern for The Beach Boys.
+His work for at Gold Star gained him the recognition to get hired by Motown Records in the late 1960s.
 At Motown he became the head of the recording department.

 He died on August 14, 2017, in a California hospital due to natural causes.

 Working at Motown Records

 As the head of the recording department at Motown, Cal Harris Sr. was tasked with managing the team of sound engineers employed by Motown.
 As well as finding/hiring new engineers and technicians.
 Within his discography Cal is credited for remix, recording engineer, mixing engineer, and even as a producer on the 1977 album Rarearth by American rock band Rare Earth.

 With Lionel Richie, Cal Harris recorded Can't Slow Down, which went on to win the Grammy award for album of the year 1984.
 Due to the success of the album he was also nominated for a TEC award in 1985.